wscones/sconepunk/README.md

 ### What does sconelib contain? ###

 * sconelib
 	* TimedScene 		- Wraps the logic for a basic fixed timestep.
-Just have your scenes extend this, and then override fixedUpdate!
+Just have your scenes extend this.
+	* TimedEntity		- If you have an entity and you want to have it do some logic every tick (rather than every frame), simply have it extend this and then override fixedUpdate.
+	* AngularMovement

 	* sconelib.math
 		* SconeMath 	- Most notable for having basic float and point approximation functions.